Bjoentegaard/kurs-kokebok/src/aws-cloud-practtitioner-essentials/module01-introduction-to-the-cloud.md

 ### What is Cloud Computing?

-- Objective:
+- _Objective:_
-  - Define cloud computing
+  - _Define cloud computing_
-  - Describe and differentiate between cloud deployment types
+  - _Describe and differentiate between cloud deployment types__

-On-demand delivery of IT resources over the internet with pay-as-you-go pricing
+>On-demand delivery of IT resources over the internet with pay-as-you-go pricing

-- **Cloud deployment types**
+**Cloud deployment types:**
   - Cloud-based deployment
   - On-premises deployment
   - Hybrid deployment

 > Q: Which deployment model balances compliance (on-premises) and scalability (cloud)?
 >